 But they just built a new arena.

-And while I'm really more function over forum when it comes to venues, you go out on the concourse of the new moody theater, the moon in the new moody arena in Austin, and it's the most industrial, boring thing you've ever seen in your life.
+And while I'm really more function over forum when it comes to venues, you go out on the concourse of the new Moody Theater, the new Moody Arena in Austin, and it's the most industrial, boring thing you've ever seen in your life.

 Like you're in a warehouse.

-You get JFK Airport, you get Regan International, you get Lambert.
+You get JFK Airport, you get Reagan International, you get Lambert, you get O'Hare.

 Even the nice airports are pathetic in comparison.